blockspacer/chromium_base_conan/base/numerics/README.md

 size_t buff_size = checked_cast<size_t>(signed_value);
 ```

+## TODO

+implement user-defined bounds (i.e. int that can be only in some range 1-99 or hold only some values 1,4,11)

+provide more examples for floating point types

 ### Performing saturated (clamped) arithmetic type conversions

 The `saturated_cast` template converts between arbitrary arithmetic types, and